 Research Track: This is a 3-year program designed for people interested in pursuing a research career in the area of bench or clinical research.
 Fellows in this track will rotate through the inpatient services of general consultative nephrology, transplant and end stage renal disease for 1 year, and then join the lab of their designated research mentor.
 In their second year, they will maintain their continuity clinic ½ day per week, and rotate through some coverage time at the West Haven VA to continue to grow their clinical skills.
 Most of their time though in that year is spent with their research mentor.
 Research mentors are chosen often at the end of the first year, once the candidate has had time to get to know the faculty and match their research interest accordingly.
 We offer excellent mentors in both the areas of bench research and clinical/translational research.
 The Yale Program for Applied Translational Research as well as the George M. O’Brien Kidney Center at Yale offer many resources and support to those fellows interested in this career path.

 Application to either the clinical or research tracks of the Yale Nephrology Fellowship is done exclusively through ERAS.
 Our program is totally committed to the match process and will offer no positions outside the NRMP match.
-Any questions about the application process should be directed toward Lynn-Marie Wright, our fellowship program coordinator.
+Any questions about the application process should be directed toward Jody Irwin, our fellowship contact person.

 Living In New Haven: